 Which chart should I use to assess the BMI of a child aged 0-4 years?

 a) For routine growth assessment

 The recommended charts for plotting pre-school child growth are the UK WHO Growth Charts for 0-4 years:

 For children 2 years and older, an alternative option is to use the UK Growth Chart for 2-18 years:

 Both the 0-4 years and the 2-18 years charts include height and weight centiles, plus BMI conversion charts.
 The following factors will help you decide which is the most appropriate chart to use:

 - Your professional role and standard protocols within your service.
 For example, if you are a health visitor your team may routinely use the 0-4 charts, whereas for GPs the 2-18 charts may be more relevant.

-- Frequency and intended longevity of support.
+- Frequency and duration of support.
 The 0-4 chart is more sensitive for frequent monitoring, whilst the 2-18 chart will last throughout childhood.